mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 clicking on them.
 Uncovering a space has three possible outcomes depending on the true identity of the space:

-* If any of the space's neighbors are a mine, the number of mines is counted and displayed inside the space.
+* If any of the spaces that surround the space is a mine, the number of mines is counted and displayed inside the space.
-* If none of the space's neighbors are mines, no number is displayed inside the space.
-However, any neighbors that have no mine neighbors themselves are uncovered, then *their* neighbors that have no mine neighbors are uncovered, and so forth and so on.
+* If none of the surrounding spaces are mines, no number is displayed inside the space.
+However, any surrounding spaces that have no surrounding mines themselves are uncovered, then *their* surrounding spaces that have no surrounding mines are uncovered, and so forth and so on.
 * If the space is a mine, all of the mines are uncovered and the game ends.

 The player wins, then, by managing to uncover all of the spaces around mines